Maherab-Hossain/aytor/README.md

 # Aytor
-Revolutionary e-commerce platform with cutting-edge features for seamless online shopping.
+Revolutionary e-commerce platform with cutting-edge features for better online shopping.
 Empower your online business with Aytor E-commerce Project.